skulibas/skulibas.github.io/projects/chase-our-daydreams.md

 labels:
   - Adobe After Effects
   - Film
-summary: "This project reimagines the iconic anime movie "\Your Name"\ by Makoto Shinkai.
-This project incorporates the track "\Traingazing"\ by Sam Willis into key moments of the film."
+summary: "This project reimagines the iconic anime movie \"Your Name\" by Makoto Shinkai.
+This project incorporates the track \"Traingazing\" by Sam Willis into key moments of the film."
 ---